The dynamics between Nepal and regional superpowers, China and India point to a much bigger issue that questions the sovereignty of small states.

 Some even fear that the latter has sometimes had regressive influence on Nepal’s development.

-This may have been reflected from New Delhi’s tacit support -- behind the scenes implementation, of an economic blockade of essential supplies in the aftermath of a devastating earthquake in 2015.
+This may have been reflected from New Delhi’s tacit support of an economic blockade of essential supplies in the aftermath of a devastating earthquake in 2015.